Be-Secure/BeSAIRisksControlsViz/README.md

 ## Overview

-A Utility to Vizualize AI Risk and Controls for AI Safety and Security Experts .
-The utility can leverage as a standalone application or a  BeSLab Plug-in .
+A Utility to Vizualize AI Risk and Controls Mapping for AI Safety and Security Experts .

+## About

+This utility can be deployed as a standalone application by an AI Safety & security Consultant or a BeSLab Plug-in in an AI Goverance Command & Control Center for an Organization .
 This project is part of the Be-Secure Community Initiative.

 ## Key Requirements